 In the past few decades digital technology has spread from a small number of techies to become a world-pervasive medium that a great many of us now spend significant parts of our lives within (Digitally Mediated Relationships: INTERNET, CELL, LAN, Wi-Fi; creating, shopping, buying, selling, researching, composing, sharing, aggregating, analyzing, organizing, promoting, collaborating, dating… ).
 Not since the evolution of speech and the invention of writing has anything had such profound implications.

 Digital technology is already having a massive affect on virtually every dimension of modern human life.
 Consider what computerized trading, in the hands of wall street predators, did to the world economy.
-When used by social activists, how it helped to make the Arab Spring possible.
 Think of your daily life and the enjoyment and productivity technology provides you.
 But think also of the tens of millions of people who lost their jobs as this technology spread through factories and offices – how it made international outsourcing possible.

 Now imagine the technology millions of times more powerful and permeating even more dimensions of our lives.

 We already live in a world in which the rate and complexity of change are beyond all historic precedent.
 Twenty years from now, the world will be vastly different in profoundly unpredictable ways.
 How will the coming changes affect how we educate children?
 How should we educate today’s children to be ready for the coming changes?

 The Mission of Education